progrium/clon-spec/README.md

 }
 ```

-When building a top-level array, values can be prefixed with `:` to indicate a non-string or raw JSON value.
-This is a shorthand for the top-level array syntax described later.
+When building a top level array, values can be prefixed with `:` to indicate a non-string or raw JSON value.
+This is a shorthand for the top level array syntax described later.

 ```shell
 $ clon John :29 :false :'{"tool": "HTTPie"}'